Decorative service page background

 You don’t have to overhaul your entire kitchen overnight.
 Start by adding a handful of spinach to your smoothie or swapping a processed snack for a piece of fruit and some almonds.
 Over time, these small changes add up.
 Working with your care team to implement these dietary shifts can help you feel better and support your overall joint health.

-Finding the Right Exercise and Physical Therapy
+Finding the Right Exercise for Your Body

 When your joints hurt, exercise might be the last thing on your mind.
 But gentle, consistent movement is crucial for managing RA.
 The right kind of physical activity strengthens the muscles that support your joints, improves flexibility, and can even reduce pain and stiffness.
 The key is to choose low-impact exercises that don’t put extra strain on your body.